stfc/PSycloneBench/benchmarks/nemo/nemolite2d/manual_versions/psykal_cpp_ompss/README.md

 ## Compiling ##

 The Makefile picks up the compiler and associated flags from environment variables.
-See e.g. ../../../compiler_setup/gnu.sh for sample settings for the Gnu compiler suite.
+See e.g. ../../../compiler_setup/ompss.sh for sample settings for the OmpSs compiler suite.
+This version is untested without the OmpSs compiler (though in principle it could run with other OpenMP compilers).
-If you are using Bash and the Gnu compiler then:
+If you are using Bash and the OmpSs compiler then:

-    > . ../../../../../compiler_setup/gnu.sh
+    > . ../../../../../compiler_setup/ompss.sh
     > make

 The available target is: